ZeroSpree/CSSans.Pro/README.md

 Here's a quick breakdown:
 * Each character is a single element with a class of `cssans:{character}`
-* Each word has it' own cssans__word container.
+* Each word has it's own `.cssans__word` container.
 This will make sure your text is aligned and spaced properly.
 * For improved accessibility, you should keep the original text in a `.cssans__accessible` container
-* There are a few built-in helper classes such as `.cssans--center`, you can read about those [below](#customization)
+* There are a few built-in helper classes such as `.cssans--center`, you can read about them [below](#customization)